-Has your eye doctor told you your choroidal nevus has gotten bigger?
+Has your eye doctor said your choroidal nevus is bigger?

-Though it’s uncommon for a choroidal nevus to become a melanoma, all choroidal melanomas were once a choroidal nevus.
+Though it’s uncommon for a choroidal nevus to become a melanoma, all eye melanomas were once a choroidal nevus.

 It’s a mole or freckle in the back of the eye that the patient cannot see, and would not know is there unless an ophthalmologist spotted it with a viewing instrument.

 It is not a birthmark, because people are not born with these pigmented lesions.

 They are rare in childhood, but along the way, begin developing such that at some point, an ophthalmologist may discover it.

 It’s estimated that two to 13 percent of the population have these “eye freckles.”

 They need to be monitored, just as common skin moles need to be, for signs of melanoma.